-4- Though having belief in omniscient and omnipotent God leads us to find the natural laws which disclose Divine Wisdom and also helps us to overcome the nature, but this propitious context is not the license for any kind of science or technology aside from Divine Lordness (Robubiyyat).
+4- Though having belief in omniscient and omnipotent God leads us to find the natural causes which demonstrate Divine Wisdom and also helps us to overcome the nature, but this propitious breeze is not the license for any kind of secular science or technology.
 Intellectuals in their studies of the conditions of scientific development have declared the revealed religions as among the necessary conditions due to their belief in omniscient and omnipotent God and prophets' persuasions for discovering the secrets of universe.
-Since the universe is subjugated to divine science and power, and the presupposition of discovering the wisely founded order of universe and overcoming the nature has paved the way for human self- trust.
-But this condition would not leave man alone for any dominance over the nature; rather he should also take the revealed prescriptions into account along the religious doctrines to apply his dominance over the nature (Meshkini, 2004:13).
+Since the universe is subjugated to divine science and power, and the presupposition of discovering the wisely founded order of universe and overcoming the nature has paved the way for human self-trust.
+But this condition would not leave man alone for any dominance over the nature; rather he should also take the revealed prescriptions into account along the religious doctrines to apply his dominance over the nature.
 This settles the moral problems of environment in the framework of religious thought.

-B- Spiritual Components
+- Spiritual Components

-1- Primary virtue in moral prescriptions is man's nearness to God and his spiritual and mundane development in this way.
-Therefore, on this foundation, the secular moral system, within which the criterion for goodness and badness of actions is merely human comfort and welfare, is not counted as a comprehensive measure.
+1- Primary virtue in moral prescriptions is man's nearness to God and his spiritual and material development in this way.
+This is the reason for Secularist moral system, within which the criterion for actions' goodness and badness is merely human comfort and welfare, is not counted as a comprehensive measure.

-One of the most important challenges between religious moral system and secular value system is their specific attitudes toward human being and his necessities and goal in life.
-This has led to the salient different attitude and prescription in moral issues through religious moral system in comparison with the humanist value system.
-For moral decision of various medical problems we can't confine our attention merely to welfare, physical health, and human pleasures, but we should have planning for individual's spiritual and physical development simultaneously (Motahhari, 1983:69-84).
-Since in Islamic worldview it is the nearness to God which is the most important goal in human life, therefore physician or patient's intention of any moral action should be oriented in line with God's pleasure (Mesbah, 2005:275-80) firstly; and Goodness and Badness of all medical actions must be evaluated according to the sum of human spiritual and material development secondly.
-For instance, physician's secrecy to his patients' secrets should not prepare not only the patients' personal comfort and pleasure but also their spiritual growth.
-When "non maleficence" is deal with, not only physical harm but spiritual harm should be taken into consideration as well.
-Consequently, in an Islamic medical ethics, any kind of medical activity should not obstruct the spiritual growth of man and to lead one to religious corruption.
+One of the most important challenges between religious moral system and secularist value system is their specific attitudes toward human being and his necessities and goal in life.
+This has led to the salient difference in problems of religious moral system in comparison with the humanist value system.
+For moral decision of various medical problems we can't confine our attention merely to welfare, physical health, and human pleasures, but we should have planning for individual's spiritual and physical development simultaneously.
+Since in Islamic Weltanschauung it is the nearness to God which is the most important goal in human life, firstly: physician or patient's intention of any moral action should be oriented in line with God's pleasure; secondly: Goodness and Badness of all medical actions must be evaluated according to the sum of human spiritual and material development.
+For instance, physician's faithfulness to his patients' secrets should not prepare the patients' personal comfort and pleasure but their spiritual development primarily.
+When "Losslessness" is deal with not only physical loss but spiritual loss should be taken into consideration too.
+Consequently, any kind of medical activity should not to obstruct the spiritual development and to lead one to religious corruption.